zachHixson/zachs_bitsy_hacks/README.md

 Once the Pixel Shader hack is installed, it can be called easily using [Sean's javascript from dialog hack](https://github.com/seleb/bitsy-hacks/blob/master/dist/javascript-dialog.js).

 ### Activating a shader
-Activating and deactivating the shader effects are super simple.
-These will be added to a Bitsy dialog.
+Activating and deactivating the shader effects are super simple, just add the following steps to a Bitsy dialog.

 1. Set your desired shader by using `curShader = shaderName`
 2. Turn on the shader by using `activateShader()`